SFDO-Tooling/CumulusCI/docs/why_cumulusci.rst

 Next Steps
 ==========

 Interested in trying it out?
-Check out the `CumulusCI Basics Module <https://trailhead.salesforce.com/content/learn/modules/cumulusci-basics?trail_id=build-applications-with-cumulusci>`_ on trailhead.
+Check out the `Build Applications with CumulusCI <https://trailhead.salesforce.com/en/content/learn/trails/build-applications-with-cumulusci>`_ trail on trailhead, or our :doc:`usage` screencasts.

 Want to find out more about our development and release process?
 Check out :doc:`cumulusci_flow`